Thilak135/BioBot/README.md

-### Hi All
+### BioBot

-This is RAG based chat assistant application that uses PubMedQA dataset using chainlit.
+Welcome to RAG Assist!
+It's a chat assistant that helps with biomedical questions, powered by the PubMedQA dataset.
+Here's how to get started:

-###How to Run
+## How to Run

-Kindly follow the instructions below for running the project.
-You should have a huggingface access toke with read access and gemini api key.
+1. **Get Access Tokens**: Make sure you have a Hugging Face access token with read access and a Gemini API key.

+2. **Prepare Data**:
-1. Run create_csv_data.py
+    - Run `create_csv_data.py`.
-2. Run create_text_data.py
+    - Run `create_text_data.py`.

-3. Run ingest.py
+3. **Ingest Data**:
+    - Use `ingest.py` to put the data into the app.

+4. **Launch the App**:
-4. Run chainlit run app.py in cli
+    - Run `chainlit run app.py` in your terminal.

-### Techstack Used
-1. Chainlit
-2. Gemini
-3. Nominic-AI text embedding model
-4. Chroma Database
+## Tech Stack

+BioBot uses cool tech like Chainlit, Gemini, Nominic-AI, and Chroma Database.

+## Contributions

+Feel free to contribute!
+Fork the repo, make changes, and submit pull requests.

+## Feedback and Support

+If you have issues or ideas, let us know.

+---